 - Ensure you’re leveraging a healthy mix of the entire PESO spectrum

-- Consider ways to mold your content into different, more visually-engaging formats (e.g., YouTube and SlideShare)
+- Consider ways to mold it into different, more visually-engaging formats (e.g., YouTube and SlideShare)

 - Consider whether it’s appropriate to conduct additional 1:1 outreach based on your content (e.g., stakeholders, customers, journalists)